aadarshraj231/Port-Scanner-With-Python/README.md

   And Then Port
 * Enter the port : 443

-And Program Give Port Is Open Or Not
+And Then Program Give Port Is Open Or Not

 This Is My Task